 There's a story about the Soviet Union.
 A man works in a hotel that happens to have a phenomenal wine cellar.
 One day, a Soviet administrator is made aware of the high quality of the wines in the cellar.
 He promptly orders the labels removed from all of the bottles, lest ideas of unequal quality spill into the Soviet's promise of a singular, flat across the board society.
 All must be the same.
 Nobody or nothing can be better than anything else.

-It's fiction, but written by an author, who is a former citizen of the grand Soviet, aiming to warn us Americans about what's coming our way.
+It's fiction, but written by an author, who is a student of the grand Soviet, aiming to warn us Americans about what's coming our way.
 I thought of this as I read the inevitable about five Black coaches being fired from the NFL.

 I can't help you when it comes to all of the coaches who were fired, or how they stack up to other coaches that weren't fired.
 All I know is that two of them - the Cleveland and Cincinnati coaches - were lucky to have lasted this long.
 In fact, the Cincinnati coach was almost a travesty, failing to take the Bengals into even one first round playoff in all of the years he coached.
 That's practically unheard of.
 We've already discussed Cleveland's decision to fire a coach who seemed personally committed to delivering as many losing games as possible.